mdn/content/files/en-us/web/api/fragmentdirective/index.md

 ### Checking if text fragments are supported

-The code below logs whether or not text fragments are supported by checking that {{domxref("Document.fragmentDirective")}} is defined.
+The code below logs whether or not text fragments are supported in your browser by checking that {{domxref("Document.fragmentDirective")}} is defined.
 Note that the object is empty, and at present is mainly intended for feature detection.
 In the future, it might include other information.